ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 The target audience is the especially interested ones, and the reports are not peer-reviewed.

 The format of the report is html, but the underlying r-code and text is available and rerunnable.
-Run knit2html on the individual .rmd files to re-generate the html.
+Run knit2html or the Rstudio knitr integration on the individual .rmd files to re-produce the plots and html.

 ### Johnson2007/